 Reviewed videos and animations interesting animations - for both adults and kids

-Collection of clips reviewed by our medical and health team.
-Quality videos, animations, health education videos, patient stories and various topics grouped into playlists.
+Collection of clips reviewed by our team.
+Quality videos, animations, health education videos, patient stories and topics, grouped in playlists.
 Recommended for project work.
-View our Kidney and urinary system playlist first, then others in the collection.
+View Kidney and urinary system playlist first.

 CAMPS & ACTIVITIES FOR KIDNEY KIDS

 Like to find out more on our programs for Kidney Kids, their families and siblings, or our new young adult programs - call Colin Finch, National Kidney Kids Camp Co-ordinator on 1800 454 363 or KHIS@kidney.org.au

 Also see photos from Kidney Kids Camp click link to download